RebeccaHull/causal_inference/writing/report.md

 ## Milestone 3: DAG

-This is the first DAG I created.
+For the first DAG I created, I chose to use the variables from my dataset.
+I believed that demographics each influenced both CLV and loyalty card status.
+I also believed that loyalty card status affected flights and points which in turn affected CLV.

 ![Initial Old DAG](Old_DAG.png)

-This is the second DAG I created.
-I add more variables because I have most of these columns in my dataset.
+This is the second DAG I created when I considered even more variables than my previous DAG.
+I added more demographics, flight aspects, and points/economic aspects.

 ![Second Iteration of Initial Old DAG](Old_DAG_Updated.png)